-Analysis
+Data analysis

-Spatial scales of variation of population parameters and environmental predictors
+Spatial scales of variation

 We used estimates of variance components for testing spatial scales of variability in population parameters of investigated species and environmental predictors.
 For each response variable, we fitted a fully nested random model considering the factors representing variation at different spatial scales: region (100s of kilometres), subregion (10s of kilometres) and location (kilometres) (figure 1).
-Models were fitted by REML because it is considered appropriate for dealing with unbalanced designs (Zuur et al. 2009), as is the case for the uneven number of locations sampled at each subregion here.
-Model selection for spatial patterns of variability of population parameters, started with the fully nested random model and included all combinations of random effects with two or only one term.
+Models started with the fully nested random model and included all combinations of random effects with two or only one term.
+Models were estimated with REML (Zuur et al., 2009).
 The best model was chosen based on the comparison of AIC scores.
 We did not consider models with singular fit on model selection.

 Effect of environmental predictors on population parameters

 Before investigating relationships among environmental variables on population parameters, we checked for collinearity among variables using correlation matrices (Spearman’s correlation coefficient) and applying the VIF (variance inflation factor, corvif function).
 Variables with r ≥ 0.65 and/or VIF > 4 were not included in models (Zuur et al. 2009).
 The VIF values were high for inclination and extension, but inclination was less correlated with other variables, thus extension was not included the analysis.
-We applied a Redundancy Analysis (RDA) to biotic data in relation to environmental drivers to depict general patterns along spatial scales using average values per location, where populational parameters were standardized by their range, and environmental drivers were scale to zero mean and unit variance using decostand function from vegan package (Oksanen et al. 2019).
+We applied a Redundancy Analysis (RDA) to biotic data in relation to abiotic variables to depict general patterns along spatial scales using average values per site, where populational parameters were standardized by their range, and environmental drivers were scale to zero mean and unit variance using decostand function from vegan package (Oksanen et al. 2019).
 The significance of axes and the relative contribution of each environmental variable were tested with a Monte-Carlo test (4999 unrestricted random permutations under the reduced model) using the functions anova.cca and ordistep from vegan package.

 The effect of environmental predictors (averaged values by site) on size, density or cover (depending on species) were tested using initially generalized linear mixed effects models (GLMM) with Gaussian (identity link), negative binomial (log link) and binomial (logit link) distributions, respectively.
-Prior to analysis we applied Spearman rank correlations between size and density or cover of averaged values by site for tested species to check for explicit density-dependent effects and any correlation was found (p > 0.05).
+Prior to analysis we applied Spearman rank correlations between size and density or cover of averaged values by site for tested species to check for explicit density-dependent effects and no correlation was found (p > 0.05).
 Once we selected the best random structure for models, the fixed structure was selected through maximum-likelihood (ML) estimation.
 To do so, we performed a backwards stepwise removal of non-significant fixed effects.
 In each run, the term with largest p-value or lowest t-value (abundance) was removed.
 The final mixed model was selected once we could not drop any non-significant term (p > 0.05).
 In cases where residuals indicated poor fit, models were reduced to mean values of dependent variables at site level and ran without the random term.
 We detected non-linear relationships between dependent variables and predictors for M. solisianus size and cover, and L. subrugosa size, and those were fitted using generalized additive models (GAM), following the same model selection procedure.
 Final best model was then validated through inspection of residual plots against fitted values and selected environmental variables, as well as residuals histogram (see appendix A).
 All model selection procedures were based on the best model adjustment and parsimony.
 Analyses were performed in R software (R Core Team 2020) using the glmmTMB (Brooks et al. 2017) and mgcv (Wood 2016) packages.